timspro/jest-config-server/README.md

 ROUTES_DIR: the directory to provide to the server during global setup

-Additionally,
+Additionally:

-HOSTNAME and PROTOCOL will be passed as the URL for the browser environment, but these aren't really necessary.
+PROTOCOL and HOSTNAME will be passed as the URL for the browser environment, but these aren't really necessary.
+These will default to `http` and `localhost` respectively.

-PORT is set after the server has been started to a random available port.
+`process.env.PORT` is set after the server has been started to a random available port.